impossibledreams/wc-external-variations/readme.txt

 any adding to cart that is done via the backend such as with APIs will not redirect properly.

-Note that as of 03/2023 this plugin is not longer under active development.
+Note that as of 03/2023 this plugin is in maintenance mode with no new feature development.
+Security and compatability updates will continue.

 = Shortcode support  =